AI-fanatic24/Breast-Cancer-Classification/README.md

 •	Train the model on the train set.
 •	Fine tune the model using validation set.
 •	Test the model on the test set.

+Observations:
+Performance of the diagnostic model is more efficient as compared to the prognostic model due to the lack of sufficient data in the prognostic model.